Post may contain affiliate links.

 Then I lay each dry and perfectly seasoned pork chop into the hot skillet.
 Your skillet and oil must be HOT to get the quick sear you’re looking for.
 When the meat is caramelized to a deep, rich brown (2 or 3 minutes), it’s ready to turn.

 Flip each piece over and allow them to brown on the other side.
-Once both sides are perfectly seared, I place a lid on the skillet to complete the cooking.
+Once both sides are perfectly seared, I place a lid on the skillet, reduce the heat to medium or medium/low, and complete the cooking.
 This step is so important.
 We want to bring the meat up to temperature quickly without over cooking it.

 At the point of a 145° degree internal temperature, lift your pork chops out of the skillet and onto a platter to rest.
 This lets the chops continue cooking and the juices to redistribute throughout the meat.
 It should rest for 10 to 15 minutes.
 Fifteen is usually my go-to.